 The Sociology degree offered at ASU’s West campus provides students a greater understanding of the development, structure and behavior of organized groups, in order to explore the issues of social change, inequality and diversity.

 This is a flexible program that provides opportunities for students to work collaboratively with faculty on intellectual and policy issues and helps them develop the research skills necessary for the analysis of complex social issues.
-The BS degree differs from the BA degree in that it requires an additional methods course.
+The Bachelor of Science differs from the Bachelor of Arts degree in that it requires an additional methods course.